auzhangLABS/Biltz_Test_2/README.md

 ## Vertical Scaling System Design:
 To see the Vertical Scaling System Design, click [here!](https://github.com/auzhangLABS/Biltz_Test_2/blob/main/Biltz2_VerticalScaling.drawio.png)

+## Current Test Results:
+Our current test results will be TBD.

 ## Issues and Troubleshooting
 With method 2, an issue I faced was with the Cloudwatch agent.
 When attaching the volume block to the instance and then running it, I figured out that Cloudwatch was not tracking it.
 I resolved this by modifying the IAM role (CloudWatchAgentServerRole) for this instance and running this command: <br>